-The variability in sucking demonstrated by the infants in this study mimics what is seen during human oral motor development.
-The Philips Avent Natural teat enables this variability during nutritive sucking, resulting in a more natural feeding experience.
+The variability in sucking demonstrated by the infants in this study reflects what is seen during normal human oral motor development.
+The Philips Avent Natural teat enables this variability during nutritive sucking.
+This may result in a more natural feeding experience for the infant.